tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LP_Ins_Welcome.md

   * What the algorithm/model is

-  * What the algorithm/model does and Fintech use case
+  * What the algorithm/model does and FinTech use case

-  * How it to train/enhance the algorithm/model
+  * How to train/enhance the algorithm/model

+  * How to test algorithms/models and correctly handle false negatives and positives

 * Be sure to set the pace for the class.
 Encourage students to attend office hours if they feel lost or stuck.
 You might find that some students need additional assistance with the statistical concepts, and other students might need help with the application of machine learning models.